 Monster Math too achieves this by maintaining a balance between conceptual learning and

-Signs That a Child May Be Struggling with Math Fact Fluency
+Signs Your Child May Be Struggling with Math Fact Fluency

 Finger counting is a clear signal that a student hasn't mastered basic math facts.
 While this strategy helps early learners, continued reliance on it shows a need for stronger number skills.
 Many students try to hide finger counting because they feel embarrassed.